Seagate/cortx/doc/Preboarding_and_Onboarding.rst

 Preboarding
 ===========

-The preboarding process must be the first process that must be completed after configugring `CORTX on OVA <https://github.com/Seagate/cortx/blob/main/doc/CORTX_on_Open_Virtual_Appliance.rst>`_.
+The preboarding process must be the first process that must be completed after configuring `CORTX on OVA <https://github.com/Seagate/cortx/blob/main/doc/CORTX_on_Open_Virtual_Appliance.rst>`_.
 The preboarding procedure must be performed only once.

 .. raw:: html